 Pain is the most symptom of Patella tracking disorder.

-The pain caused by this condition can occur during normal activity such as standing up, walking and or seating down.
+The pain caused by this condition can occur during regular activity such as standing up, walking and or sitting down.

 Treatment Options